yegor256/blog/_drafts/_client.md

 can expose.

-Of course, we will need a high-level object that somehow represents the entire API/server, but it needs to be small.
+Of course, we will need a high-level object that somehow represents the entire API/server, but it should be small.
 For example, in the S3 SDK example it could be called `Region`, which means the entire S3 region with buckets.
-Then, we retrieve a bucket from it and don't need a region anymore.
-Then, to list objects in the bucket we ask the bucket to do that.
+Then we could retrieve a bucket from it and won't need a region anymore.
+Then, to list objects in the bucket we ask the bucket to do it for us.
 No need to communicate with the entire server object every time, even though technically such a communication happens, of course.

-To summarize, the trouble is not in the name suffix, but in the very idea to represent the entire server on the client side, not its entities.
+To summarize, the trouble is not in the name suffix, but in the very idea of representing the entire server on the client side rather than its entities.
 Such an abstraction is 1) too big and 2) very data driven.

-BTW, check some of the [JCabi libraries](http://www.jcabi.com) (Java), they are object-oriented clients without "client" objects:
+BTW, check out some of the [JCabi libraries](http://www.jcabi.com) (Java) for examples of object-oriented clients without "client" objects:
 [jcabi-github](http://github.jcabi.com),
 [jcabi-dynamo](http://dynamo.jcabi.com),
 [jcabi-s3](http://s3.jcabi.com),